 It’s not always possible to get away for a vacation or spend the money on a day of relaxation.
 And you don’t need to.
 Self-care can be a daily activity that you can incorporate it into your routine no matter how busy you are.
 I often set an alarm for a guided meditation (5-10 minutes in length), eat my lunch without scrolling through Instagram or answering emails.
 At night I take a bath without the light of my phone and attempt to escape the to-do list running through my head.
 These acts of self-care allow me to check-in with myself and my needs.
 They are just a few examples of self-care that enrich my life and allow me to feel in sync with my emotions.

 12 Ways to Practice Self-Care

-First ask yourself what are my needs?
+First, ask yourself what are my needs?
 What would make you feel better right now?
 What is something that your brain and body need from you today?
-When you neglect you basic and primal needs due to money or guilt, you’re not serving others or yourself.
+When you neglect your basic and primal needs due to money or guilt, you’re not serving others or yourself.
 A few minutes a day, just for you, can make a huge change in your well-being and self-esteem.

 - Make that doctors or dentist appointment you’ve been neglecting.

 - Say no. No is a complete sentence.
 Say no to something that doesn’t sound fun or really isn’t vibing with you.
 Dinner with the friend that makes you feel lousy, no thanks.
 Hanging out with your best friend via Facetime and staying in because it sounds better, yes please!